Egersunds IK: History

-In the early 2000s, Egersund played most seasons in the 3. divisjon, regularly fighting for promotion to the 2. divisjon.
-In 2006, the club employed former Northern Ireland international Jimmy Quinn as manager, but he left after a brief time.
-In 2011, the club finished second in the 3. divisjon behind Start 2, As Start was relegated from Tippeligaen, their reserve could not play at the third tier and Egersund was promoted instead.
-The next season the team managed to survive a season in 2. divisjon without being relegated, for the first time in nearly 30 years.
+In the early 2000s, Egersund mostly played in the 3. divisjon, regularly fighting for promotion to the 2. divisjon.
+In 2006, the club employed former Northern Ireland international Jimmy Quinn as manager, but he left after a short time.
+In 2011, the club finished second in the 3. divisjon behind Start 2, As Start was relegated from Tippeligaen, their reserve could not play in the third tier and Egersund was promoted instead.
+The next season the team managed to survive a season in the 2. divisjon without being relegated, for the first time in nearly 30 years.
 The club also reached the third round of the Norwegian Cup in 2012, for the first time since 1961, after eliminating Vidar 11–10 in a penalty shoot-out.

 After five successful years at the helm, Jone Mathiesen resigned as head coach in late 2012, being replaced by former Norway international Bengt Sæternes.
 After an inconsistent 2013-season, Sæternes guided EIK to second place behind promoted Åsane in 2014, before leaving for Sandnes Ulf in November that year.
 He was replaced by former Swedish International Magnus Powell, who also managed to steer his team to a runners up spot behind Ullensaker/Kisa in 2015.
-Powell resigned in November 2015 to take over at Levanger FK.
+Powell resigned in November 2015 to take up the coaching post at Levanger FK.
 In December 2015 EIK appointed former Rangers player Maurice Ross as their new manager.